-Visual Connection with Nature: The garden view from the restaurant at the Mandarin Oriental in Kuala Lumpur offers respite from the hotel's urban setting.
+Visual Connection with Nature: The garden view from the restaurant at the

 Visual Connection with Nature: Malihom Private Estate in Penang is nestled atop a hill and surrounded by lush greenery.

 Material Connection with Nature: The natural furnishings and finishes in the 1 Hotel Central Park lobby create a pleasing visual and tactile experience for guests.